k1ln/threeJs3dCityRender/README.md

 - Download and Run index.html
 - Produces 1 Frame.
-- You can activate controls in init function.
+- You can activate controls and animation in init function.
 But only with stroing graphics card!
 Not on Laptop.
 - In init function change w and h for other resolutions